ivotron/quiho-popper/paper/paper.md

 machines (5 times).
 The bars denote standard deviation.
 ](pipelines/single-node/results/figures/stream-nadds-behavior.png){#fig:stream-adds}

-@Fig:stream-fgrups shows the FGRUPs for the four tests.
+@Fig:stream-irups shows the IRUPs for the four tests.
 On the left, we see the resource utilization behavior of the "vanilla" version of STREAM (which corresponds to a value of 1 for the `NADDS` parameter).
 As expected, the associated features (stressors) to these are from the